zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 You can create your own custom cache store by simply extending `ActiveSupport::Cache::Store` and implementing the appropriate methods.
-This way, you can swap in any number of caching technologies into your Rails application.
+This way, you can swap in any number of caching technologies into your Zoisite application.

 To use a custom cache store, simply set the cache store to a new instance of your custom class.